MathisLec/IPCatalogue/README.md

 The details of the functions are mentionned as a "JavaDoc" style documentation in the files.

+We integrate a save system to import and export IPs from a file.
+The saved IPs are stored in "save.csv" file in the root directory of the executable.
+We chose the CSV format in order if the user wants to re-use it.
+The first line of the file is the number of IP in the file.
+From the second line to the EOF, we have all IPs in "xxx.xxx.xxx.xxx/yy" format separated with '\n' character.
+We have managed main I/O errors with the file in the code.

+When the user type '1', the prompt indicate that the user must enter an IP.
+When done, the save file is refreshed to include the new IP.

+The filtering is performed when user type '2' in the prompt and when he type a mask to filter with.
+The filtering don't save data by default to let the choice to the user to save that filtering or not.
+The user must save by himself by typing '3' in the prompt.
+The filtering is performed by comparing the binary representation of the mask bit to bit.

 There are not a complete error management, so you could encounter some bugs but in the traditional way to use our tool, it could be ok.
+For example when the prompt ask you to enter an IP like "192.168.0.1/24", please don't try to enter "192.168.0.1/11111111.11111111.11111111.00000000", it will crash the program.